MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
-## STEP 8 - Learn about WebView2 events and interactions in Unity
+## Step 8 - Learn about WebView2 events and interactions in Unity

 The Microsoft Mixed Reality WebView plugin for Unity provides events for working with the webview.